 - Casualty Facultative – General Liability (Public & Products Liability), Contract Works Liability, Professional Indemnity, Motor Vehicle Liability, Umbrella Liability, Medical Malpractice, Employment Practices Liability, Personal Accident

 The direct insurance business strategy (operating under the trading name of Berkley Insurance Asia) is based on:

-- Offering insurance and facultative reinsurance products including Financial Lines, Marine, Accident & Health and Casualty in Asia.
+- Offering insurance and facultative reinsurance products including Financial Lines, Marine and Casualty in Asia.
 Casualty practice focussed largely on Life Science, Clinical Trials, Manufacturing E&O and Technology E&O.

 - Providing high quality service and product offerings to match market needs.

 - Providing a broad product offering by leveraging the WRBC Group’s strength of a wide product offering through its various operating units.